[ formerly titled “Objection.”]

 So, when Dad escaped the confines of his anonymity, via the freight cars that carried him all the way to California from Boston, joining the US Army seemed almost logical.
 Free room and board, a hot meal (for which he’d panhandled so artfully as a self taught harmonica and bones man), a little physical agility, and he was in.
 In, to await deployment by the powers in place to submit him.
 No ties, no accountability; he was their easiest prey.

 Fort Riley, Kansas was the first destination.
-Having had a few trumpet lessons in the Fernald school, he was ripe for lead bugle – and, played Taps and Reveille dutifully on the horns the army gave him.
+Having had a few trumpet lessons in the Fernald school, he was ripe for lead bugle; each dawn and dusk, Private Anthony Scanzillo dutifully played Taps and Reveille on the horns the army gave him.
 Organizing, and then leading, a parade for the dignitaries on base earned him the rank of Corporal, which he held proudly until his death.

 I can’t remember what year it was.
 PBS was airing several mini-series, most of them documentaries, and the historian who stood out above the rest was Ken Burns.
 Ken Burns made his life work the chronicle of America, and he did it well.
 Never before seen footage, all the real thing, of everything from the jazz greats to, yes, American soldiers, in action.

 I’ll never forget the evening.
 Probably dull of wit from a snacking binge, I had to be jolted awake by the scene.
 But, the image.
-The image was unmistakeable.
+The image was unmistakable.

 Patton, Burns narrated, was always hard on his men.
 He never entertained the faint of heart, for any reason, chasing them down whenever he could.
 On one particular day, seems he’d found one: there, before our eyes, underscored by the unwitting Burns, was an army hospital, and one, lean, lone, raven haired soldier on a cot by the wall.
 The General loomed, raising his hand over this cowering young man, even in silent film barking forcefully at him to get up.
 The cameraman did not include the strike, but rumors were well circulated that this was part of the Patton package.